SAMPSPERSEC(OPCSDEFS) Optical Printer Control System SAMPSPERSEC(OPCSDEFS)

 > All Kuper cards use 120.0 (RTMC16, RTMC48, Kuper Industrial)

-"Samples" are the term used for the sample rate of the velocity
+"Samples" are the term used for the velocity sample rate

 A velocity value is the number of step pulses sent per sample.